Texas Residential Electricity Delivery Rates

 Your monthly electric bill has two major components.
-The first one is the energy charge that is assessed by your retail electric provider.
+The first is the energy charge assessed by your retail electric provider.
 This charge is assessed in accordance with the rate and terms set forth in the plan documents provided by the energy provider.

 The second component is the Transmission and Distribution Utility (TDU) delivery charge.
 Sometimes called the “wires and poles” charge, this charge is assessed by the TDU serving your area in accordance with their tariffs as approved by the Public Utility Commission of Texas (PUCT).
 In Texas, it is your energy supplier’s responsibility to bill and collect the delivery charges on behalf of the TDU.
 The retail electric provider does not have any control over the charges and they are assessed by the TDU without regard to which provider you choose.

 Residential retail energy suppliers may approach collecting these fees in different ways.
 Some providers will incorporate or bundle the delivery charge with their energy charge.
-The retail electric provider will typically reserve the right to modify your rate if the TDU tariffs change during the term of your contract.
 An increasingly popular approach is to pass through the delivery charges as separate line items on the electric bill.
 This billing method is the most transparent and makes it easy to reflect any changes in the TDU delivery tariffs.

 Delivery Charge Components